Shoubhik8/FastFit/README.md

 ## License

 All weights, parameters, and code related to FastFit are governed by the [FastFit Non-Commercial License](https://github.com/Zheng-Chong/FastFit/tree/main).
-For commercial collaboration, please contact [LavieAI](https://lavieai.com/) or [LoomlyAI](https://www.loomlyai.com/en).
+For commercial collaboration, please contact [LavieAI](https://lavieai.com/).